X-E1 (18mm, f/4.5, 1/25 sec, ISO200)

 I’ve been doing a lot of work improving my flash techniques recently (a long post will be coming up about that soon) and really wanted this sorted out so I decided to take matters into my own hands!
 I tried out a supposedly universal cable in-store that said it worked with Nikon, Canon and Fujifilm, but it didn’t work at all.
 I wondered if one of the cables from another main manufacturer would work on the X-Series cameras.
 The two candidates being Nikon and Canon of course.
 Given the historic connection Fuji had with Nikon producing the S2 and S5 DSLRs I thought that a Nikon lead would be the obvious choice, but having had a look at the two, the connection pin placements on the Canon cables seemed to match better with the pins on the Fuji hot-shoe.

-With the genuine Canon cables around £50 I just couldn’t justify buying one on the off-chance that it worked, but after a search around I found a 3rd party Canon compatible cable by Pixel on Amazon at £16.99 – at that price it was worth a shot!
-This is the cable I bought - Pixel FC311/s Compact TTL Sync Cord for Canon
+With the genuine Canon cables around £50 I just couldn’t justify buying one on the off-chance that it worked, but after a search around I found a 3rd party Canon compatible cable that is now sold in the PhotoMadd Shop!
+This is the cable that can be used Compact TTL Sync Cord for Fujifilm

 I’m please to say that the cable works perfectly!
 It was a bit of a fiddle to get it onto the X100, but a little shove and it slides on fully.
 No such problems with either the X-E1 or X-Pro1, though on the X-E1 I did have to seat the cable a couple of times before it started working – perhaps the pins aren’t 100% exactly in the same position as the Canon ones, but it does seem to work fine once you get the lead locked and tightened onto the camera.
 TTL metering works fine with all three cameras and it fired both the EF-20 and EFX-20 flashes.